SohrabRoohi/PPA1-Unit-Testing/README.md

 ### Windows Executable

-To run the application without the tests I have created an stand-alonre Windows executable.
+To run the application without the tests I have created an stand-alone Windows executable.
 A shortcut to the executable is in the root folder of the repo named "PPA1.exe (Run this to test)".
 Double click this to run the application in a Windows command prompt.

 ###  Visual Studio